Last Updated on May 17, 2023 by Matt

 Battery

-The battery’s capacity is measured in watt-hours (Wh), which basically tells how much power (watts) can the battery deliver over a period of time (an hour).
+The battery’s capacity is measured in Watt-hours (Wh), which tells how much power (Watts) can the battery deliver over a period of time (an hour).
 While most scooters will have a battery capacity from 150Wh to 750Wh, the most expensive scooters out there have a lot more than that.
 The batteries of the longest-range electric scooters can even go above 3000Wh.

-Over the years, many new technologies were invented to make batteries last longer.
 Today, there are two main battery designs used in the e-scooter market: lithium-ion and sealed lead-acid.
-Other battery types, like nickel metal hydrides, could be seen in the past but quickly went out of fashion.
+Other battery types, like nickel metal hydrides, could be seen more in the past but quickly went out of fashion because of their lower efficiency.

 Range

-The range of an electric scooter is one of its most important features.
-Personally, it is the first thing I look at, as I believe it to be the single most important feature.
+Personally, range is the first thing I look at, as I believe it to be the single most important feature.

 The range depends mostly on the battery capacity, which is why scooters with longer ranges will tend to have bigger batteries, and thus weigh more.